This page on Green Tea Catechins is currently marked as in-progress. We are still compiling research.

 These amounts are the same whether green tea is administered as a pill or via decaffeinated tea.
 The EC, EGC, and ECG do not affect (beneficially or adversely) the serum pharmacokinetics of EGCG, as assessed by EGCG versus mixed green tea catechins.

-There is high variability, but it seems that there is a dose-dependent increase in circulating levels of EGCG.
-There seems to be a tipping point at around 800mg or so, where the amount in the blood then increases more dramatically.
+Results show high variability, but suggest that there is a dose-dependent increase in circulating levels of EGCG.
+There seems to be a tipping point at around 800mg, where the amount in the blood then increases more dramatically.
 Very high doses of EGCG in the blood are associated with nausea.

 EGCG can be formed into unique Cysteine derivatives (EGCG-2′-cysteine and EGCG-2′'-cysteine) when dosed near the toxicity threshold (200-400mg/kg injections); these are thought to possible play a role in toxicity.

 Another urinary metabolite known polyhydroxyphenyl-γ-valerolactones, which are produced from colonic microflora, is also excreted in the urine after green tea consumption.
 The two main valerolactins (M6 and M6') can be created from any catechin, and from EGC/EGCG respectively.
 Thus, it is possible that unabsorbed catechins (which exist, due to low bioavailability) may still be bioactive not just in the colon but also as valerolactones.